How to raise a concern

 We will usually only disclose your personal information outside of TEQSA, for example to the higher education provider or another government agency, with your consent.
 When you submit a concern using the online form, we will request your consent to disclose the personal information you provided in the concern to the provider and/or to another government agency (where applicable).
 This consent is voluntary.

-While we accept anonymous concerns, we determine how to proceed with concerns based on the quality of the information we have available.
-For concerns received anonymously, TEQSA cannot contact you if we need more information and may not be able to taken any action.
+We accept anonymous concerns.
+We determine how to proceed with concerns based on the quality of the information we have available.
+For concerns received anonymously, this may affect TEQSA’s capacity to progress the matter.

 There are no specific whistleblowers protections under the TEQSA Act.
 If you have a complaint and are seeking whistleblower protections, you may wish to consider making a complaint in accordance with other legislative frameworks, rather than to TEQSA.
 For example: